ddddavid-he/bing-wallpaper-fetcher/README.md

-# bing-wallpaper-fetcher
+# Bing Wallpaper Fetcher

 <p align="center">
-    <a href="README_ZH.md"> 中文文档见此 </a>
+    <a href="README_ZH.md">中文文档</a>
 </p>

-Automatically download bing wallpaper at a resolution of 4K+

-***Some images may have a resolution of 1080p***
+A tool to automatically download Bing wallpapers in 4K+ resolution.

+> **Note:** Some images may only be available in 1080p due to Bing's limitations.

+---

-## Requirments
+## Requirements
 - Python 3
-- Python packages:  requests, argparse, pandas
+- Python packages: `requests`, `argparse`, `pandas`

 ## Usage
-- running `python3 main.py` does everything
+- Run `python3 main.py` to download images and generate the HTML gallery.
-- `HTMLGenerator.py` file creates webpages for the wallpapers, to avoid that, use `--no-html` or `--image-only`
-- by using `--no-image` along with  `--no-html`, the script updates `source_list.csv` only
+- To skip HTML generation, add `--no-html` or `--image-only`.
+- To only update the `source_list.csv` database without downloading images or generating HTML, use both `--no-image` and `--no-html`.
-- `--update` updates the `source_list.csv` files and performs backup without downloading images and generating html files
+- The `--update` option updates `source_list.csv` and creates a backup without downloading images or generating HTML.
-- ***using `--no-cache` option will DELETEs and rebuilds the `source_list` file.
-BE CAREFUL WHEN USING THIS OPTION!***
+- **Warning:** Using `--no-cache` will **delete** and rebuild the `source_list.csv` database, resulting in loss of history.
+Use with caution!
-- `--use-wget` option will use wget tool in system instead of Python requests package
+- The `--use-wget` option uses the system's `wget` tool instead of Python's `requests` package for downloading.
-- `--no-fetch` option stops it from updating `source_list.csv`.
-The program will only read existing source_list (if it do).
+- The `--no-fetch` option prevents updating `source_list.csv` and uses the existing file.
-- other parameters works as what their name indicates
+- Other parameters are self-explanatory based on their names.